funnisimo/gw-core/docs/pages/canvas.md

 Here we create a buffer and draw on it.
 Notice that you must now call `canvas.draw` instead of `buffer.render`.
 That is because the created buffer is not associated with the canvas.

+**NOTE** - Keep in mind that the canvas.buffer no longer has the same data as what has been rendered.

 ```js
 const canvas = GWU.canvas.make({
     font: 'monospace',